-Any student (undergraduate or graduate) or person who has graduated no more than 12 months prior to the start of the internship period to which he/she is applying.
-Interns must be authorized to work in the United States.
+Any student (undergraduate or graduate) or person who has graduated no more than 12 months prior to the start of the internship period to which they are applying.

 - Interns selected for the Fall/Spring sessions are expected to work part-time (15 hours per week)

 - Summer interns are expected to work full time (35 hours per week)